pbeens/ICS-Computer-Studies/Final-Project-Python-Students.md

 ## Submissions

 You will be submitting the Colab notebooks and each video.
+Be sure the notebook and the videos are named appropriately.